Australian friction-fire woods

 Pandanus husks for transporting fire

 For transporting glowing coals from one place to another, screw-palm (Pandanus sp., P. tectorius, P. spiralis, …) fibers are utilized.
-They have a thick layer of deposits on the fiber surface, which is composed of lignin, hemicellulose, wax, and pectin which protects cellulose fibers in the core and keeps the fibers glowing for a long time.
+They have a thick layer of deposits on the fiber surface composed of lignin, hemicellulose, wax, and pectin.
+This protects the cellulose fibers in the core and keeps the fibers glowing for a long time.

 Lessons learned from Gordon about Australian friction firewood